 I'm considerably older than I used to be...

 I'm an old retired guy (a Vietnam Veteran and an Agent Orange related cancer survivor).
 After the military, I spent almost 33 years in public service; given the state of things these days, it's good to be retired.
 I'm close to 80 now and have a lot less tolerance for many things that I used to just let slide.
 My tolerance for idiots is extremely low these days.
 I used to have some immunity built up, but obviously there's a new strain out there.
 Look up the definition of curmudgeon and you're liable to see my scowling picture next to it.
-Once you reach a certain age, you become permanently unimpressed by a lot of things; as well as people who are all wrapped up in their own self-importance.
+Once you reach a certain age, you become permanently unimpressed by a lot of things that are hyped as the current trend; as well as people who are all wrapped up in their own self-importance.
 I see people around my age skydiving and going on mountain climbing expeditions; I feel good getting my leg through my underwear without losing my balance.
 I really don't mind getting older, but my body is taking it badly; I'm at the age where I get sore from doing nothing…

 Current Camera Case Contents: